NormalVR/Normcore-Documentation/docs/room/disconnect-events.md

 ### DeviceIdleTimeout
 Occurs when the client hasn't processed incoming packets for more than 60 seconds.

+### RoomInstanceChanged
+Occurs when the Room object instance on a Realtime component is replaced via `realtime.room = <newRoom>` without first disconnecting from the previous room.

 ### ConnectionFailedWithNetworkError
 Network failure error that occurs during an active connection.